 ACE inhibitors have been known to reduce the supply of blood to the kidneys, which can reduce their efficiency.
 Therefore, blood and urine tests may be carried out before you start taking ACE inhibitors to make sure there are no pre-existing problems with your kidneys.

 Annual blood and urine tests may also be required if you continue to use ACE inhibitors.

 Side effects of ACE inhibitors include, dizziness, tiredness or weakness and a persistent, dry cough, although these should pass within a few days.

-You should check with your GP or pharmacist before taking any other medication in combination with ACE inhibitors as they can cause side effects.
+You should check with your GP or pharmacist before taking any other medication in combination with ACE inhibitors.

 Surgery is usually recommended if your angina symptoms fail to respond to medication.
-However you will probably need to continue taking some medication after having surgery.
+However you'll probably need to continue taking some medication after having surgery.

 The two main types of surgery used to treat angina are: